Empty category principle

 In linguistics, the empty category principle (ECP) was proposed in Noam Chomsky's syntactic framework of government and binding theory.
 The ECP is supposed to be a universal syntactic constraint that requires certain types of empty categories, namely traces, to be properly governed.

 ECP is a principle of transformational grammar by which traces must be visible, i.e. they must be identifiable as empty positions in the surface structure, similar to the principle of reconstruction for deletion.
 Thus an empty category is in a position subcategorized for by a verb.
 In government and binding theory this is known as proper government.
 Proper government occurs either if the empty position is governed by a lexical category (especially if it is not a subject) (theta-government) or if it is coindexed with a maximal projection which governs it (antecedent-government).
-The ECP has been revised many times and is now a central part of government and binding theory.
+The ECP has been revised many times and is a central part of government and binding theory.

 In spite of its name, the ECP applies to only two of the four types of null DPs.
 Specifically, it applies to DP- and Wh-traces, but not PRO and pro.
 The chief function of the ECP is to place constraints on the movement of categories by the rule of move α; it effectively allows a tree structure to "remember" what has happened at earlier stages of a derivation, and it can be seen as GB's version of the older derivational constraints.